mikaelho/scripter/README.md

     hide(my_button)

 Effects expect an active UI view as the first argument.
-This can well be `self` or `sender` where applicable.
+This can be `self` or `sender`, where applicable.
+Effects like this run for a default duration of 0.5 seconds, unless otherwise specified with a `duration` argument.

-If you want to create a more complex animation from the effects provided, combine them in a
+If you want to create a more complex animation from the effects provided, combine them in a script:
-script:

     @script
     def my_script():
       move(my_button, 50, 200)
       pulse(my_button, 'red')
       yield
-      hide(my_button)
+      hide(my_button, duration=2.0)

 Scripts control the order of execution with `yield` statements.
 Here movement and a red pulsing highlight happen at the same time.
-After both actions are completed, `my_button` fades away.
+After both actions are completed, `my_button` slowly fades away', in 2 seconds.

+As small delays are often needed for natural-feeling animations, you can append a number after a `yield` statement, to suspend the execution of the script for that duration, or `yield 'wait'` for the default duration.

+Another key for good animations is the use of easing functions that modify how a value is changed from starting value to the target value.
+Easing functions support creating different kinds of accelerating, bouncing and springy effects.
+Easing functions can be added as an argument to scripts:

+    slide_value(view, 'x', 200, ease_func=curve_bounce_out)

+See this [reference](https://raw.githubusercontent.com/mikaelho/scripter/master/scene_drawing%20ease%20funcs.jpg) to pick the right function.

 Run scripter.py in Pythonista to see a demo of most of the available effects.

 See the API documentation for individual effects and how to roll your own with `set_value`, `slide_value` and `timer`.

 _Note_: As of Sep 15, 2017, ui.View.update is only available in Pythonista 3 beta.